 Stop 7: Salem, Massachusetts

-We ended our trip in Salem, where the fall vibes shift from foliage to full-on spooky, and a little urban.
-We made sure to plan our Salem trip for a Tuesday night, so we were there in the middle of the week instead of risking the crowds on the weekend.
+We ended our fall road trip in Salem, where the fall vibes shift from foliage to full-on spooky, and a little urban.
+We planned our Salem stop for a Tuesday night specifically to avoid the weekend crowds, and it was the right call.

-And honestly, it was great.
-We arrived Tuesday night and other were people out on the Essex Street but nothing like the sardine-packed videos I’ve seen on social media.
-We walked around at night when all the Halloween decor was up, and then had dinner at Turners.
+We arrived Tuesday evening and there were people out on Essex Street but nothing like the sardine-packed videos I’d seen on social media.
+We walked around at night with all the Halloween decor up, had dinner at Turners, and just soaked it all in.

-The next morning, we visited a bunch of Hocus Pocus sights around Salem and Marblehead, and then explored the downtown Salem area by day to pop into spooky cafes and museums.
-After so much driving around fall sights, it was nice to just park the car and walk everywhere.
+The next morning we visited a bunch of Hocus Pocus filming locations around Salem and Marblehead, then explored downtown Salem by day to pop into spooky cafes and museums.
+After so much driving around fall sights, it was honestly really nice to just park the car and walk everywhere.

 - Witch Museum